NickAkincilar/QlikSense-Data-Driven-Email-Alerts/README.md

 QlikSense: Sending Email Alerts from a load script based on data conditions
 ===========================================================================

-This setup allows you to send dynamic email alerts from  Qliksense load script based on data conditions/metric values such as Average Sales \> 10000.
+This project allows you to send dynamic email alerts from  Qliksense load script based on data conditions/metric values such as Average Sales \> 10000.

 It uses the web file data source feature of Sense to call a NodeJS page that